 I think we’ve been conditioned to immediately assume the worst in scenarios like this.
 There is no innocent until proven guilty.
 There is no consideration of intentions or if anyone was harmed, or God forbid if both parties were enjoying themselves.
 The accused adult would be crucified just from the claim alone, whether or not they are proven guilty.

 It all comes back to the golden rule, if no one is being harmed, why should anyone give a shit?
-In the case of a student-teacher relationship, it does matter because, well, potential grade bias, similar to an employer-employee relationship.
+In the case of a student-teacher relationship, it does matter because, well, potential grade bias (especially in biology or sex ed. classes), similar to an employer-employee relationship.
 Those shouldn’t happen, but the consequences should be the same.
 Either re-assignment, or being fired.
 Jail time just shouldn’t be a thing unless an actual rape or sexual abuse happened, and there’s plenty of those accusations already in this day and age outside of the statutory rape area, both true and false accusations.

 There are a few proposed solutions to this problem, one of which as I’ve stated earlier is to lower the age of consent to age 16 (which some states have done, with some caveats).
 But that doesn’t solve the problem entirely.
 What if someone who is 16 years old has sex with someone who is 15 years old?
 Guilty of rape and prison for him/her.
 I’m thinking the age of consent should be set to 13 years of age, close enough to puberty.
 Because the bottom line is that one isn’t biologically ready for sex until they’ve hit puberty.
 Granted, there are probably some rare situations where one may not hit puberty until age 14, possibly even older, but there always seems to be an exception to every rule.
 You know, like how people are supposed to enjoy peanut butter, chocolate, and/or caramel, but someone exists who hates the taste of all flavors (yes, I know someone who is like that; not me for the record).